tristanburke/BiaScraper-Book/README.md

 # Preface and Mission

-This web-based application will ...
+This web-based application will ... prove how trash Ian McDonald Really is